We don’t normally cover non-bionic devices, but with a lack of affordable options for partial-hand amputees, we’re making an exception.

 - If you do choose a bionic solution, focus a lot of attention on the myoelectric control component, both in terms of selecting your solution and training to use it.
 To understand why, please read our article on Myoelectric Control Systems.

-For a list of competitor devices, see All Partial Hand Options.
+For a list of all partial-hand options, including bionic options, see All Partial Hand Options.

 For a comprehensive description of all current upper-limb technologies, devices, and research, see our complete guide.